18F/joining-18f/pages/interview-process.md

 ## In-person (or videochat) interviews

 After your phone interview, the 18F member you spoke to will submit their notes to our Talent Team.
-If we'd like to chat with you more, we'll ask you to come in to one of our office locations or join us somewhere on the internet for a couple of longer interviews.
+If we'd like to chat with you more, we'll ask you to come in to one of our office locations or join us somewhere on the internet for a couple of longer conversations.

 ## Application qualification competencies
 During the qualification and evaluation process, we will assess you and your application against the following competencies: